 - Advance your career by studying for a Doctorate of Business Administration (DBA) at Southampton Business School.
 This DBA, which is among the research-focused courses offered in the UK, will give you access to the latest ideas in your sector and enable you to apply them to a real-world problem within your organisation.
 As well as sharpening your critical and analytical skills, you will develop your managerial capabilities and apply your learning in the workplace.

 - You’ll be supervised by leading academics with expertise in your area of research, who will share their knowledge and support you throughout your DBA journey.
 This part-time degree is designed for senior managers and consultants who want to study at an advanced level while working full time.
 It can be completed over four years, with the flexibility to pause your studies or extend the course duration to fit around your professional commitments.

 - Make a step change in your career by studying for a Doctorate of Business Administration (DBA) at Southampton Business School.
-The DBA is equivalent to a PhD, but focuses on high-level strategic business problems rather than purely academic questions.
+The Doctor of Business Administration (DBA) at the University of Southampton is equivalent to a PhD, but focuses on high-level strategic business problems rather than purely academic questions.
 Supervised by expert academics, you’ll apply the latest concepts and methodologies to a real-world issue within your organisation or business sector.
 You’ll also devise and follow a professional development plan, through which you will demonstrate the impact of your studies on your own practice and development.

 The degree has a two-part structure: